TJM/sdp-tech-challenge/README.md

 * `cd sdp-tech-challenge`
 * `vagrant up --provider=virtualbox`
 * Wait ...
-   * If you have never downloaded the `puppetlabs/centos-7.0-64-puppet-enterprise` box file, it will download automatically
+   * If you have never downloaded the `puppetlabs/centos-7.2-64-nocm` box file, it will download automatically
-   * It will startup the Virtual Machine, which comes *pre-installed* with puppet-enterprise (albeit, considerably out of date).
+   * It will startup the Virtual Machine, and configure it.
+   * It will then use pe-build to install a Puppet Enterprise Agent.
-   * It will then automatically kick off a puppet run and apply the changes from [default.pp](puppet/manifests/default.pp).
+   * It will then automatically kick off a puppet run and apply the changes from [default.pp](puppet/environments/vagrant/manifests/default.pp).
 * Visit [the demo site](http://localhost:8000/) and see the example page.

 ### Updating ...